RFC-ACDP-0001

 1. Status of This Memo

-This document is a Final ACDP specification (acdp/0.1.0).
-It is stable for the 0.1.0 release; subsequent breaking changes require a new RFC and a version bump per VERSIONING.md.
+This document is a Final ACDP specification (first published Final for acdp/0.1.0, with Final amendments through acdp/0.3.0).
+It is stable for the released lines; subsequent breaking changes require a new RFC and a version bump per VERSIONING.md.

 ACDP 0.1.0 is the first published Final version of the protocol; the numbering scheme treats acdp/0.1.0 as the inaugural release.
 The 0.0.1 identifier was used only for internal pre-release drafts and was never promoted to a Release Candidate or Final status.
 0.1.0 is wire-compatible with those drafts — the body format, JCS canonicalization, content-hash, and signature semantics are unchanged.